- HIV transmission is possible during pregnancy, labour, delivery and breastfeeding.

 - With optimum care, the transmission rate may be between 0% and 0.5%.

 Without any sort of treatment or care, the chance of a woman with HIV passing it on to her baby is considerable.
 Before antiretroviral therapy and other preventative measures were introduced, transmission rates per pregnancy were between 14 and 20% in European countries, and up to 43% in African countries.
 Transmission happened during pregnancy, around the time of labour and delivery, and through breastfeeding.

 But with effective HIV treatment and a managed delivery, the risk of vertical transmission is greatly reduced.
-Transmission from pregnant women with diagnosed HIV has fallen to 0.3% and 0.7% in the UK and France respectively.
-Excellent results can be achieved in sub-Saharan Africa too.
-In Botswana, transmission was 0.4% overall, with transmission even less frequent when HIV treatment was started before the last trimester.
+Transmission from pregnant women with diagnosed HIV has fallen to 0.3% and 0.2% in the UK and France respectively.

-With optimum care, the risk can be reduced even further.
+With optimum care, the risk is low.
 For women who have an undetectable viral load (below 50) at the time of delivery, transmission rates are 0.1% and 0.3% in the UK and France respectively.
-The French study did not record a single transmission among over 2600 mothers who were taking HIV treatment at the time of conception, continued to take it throughout pregnancy and had an undetectable viral load at the time of delivery and did not breastfeed.
+The French study did not record a single transmission among over 5400 mothers who were taking HIV treatment at the time of conception, continued to take it throughout pregnancy, had an undetectable viral load at the time of delivery and did not breastfeed.
 In addition, there was a 0% transmission rate for over 2300 infants whose mothers were undetectable during the first trimester of pregnancy and who did not breastfeed.

 HIV transmission during breastfeeding also depends on HIV treatment and viral load.
 If neither mother nor baby are on HIV treatment, there is around a 20% chance of the child acquiring HIV after two years of breastfeeding.
 A recent study in which women were taking treatment estimated the risk of transmission at 0.3% if a woman breastfeeds for six months and 0.6% if she breastfeeds for one year.
 An undetectable load further reduces the risk, but not to zero.